Products Affected - Description

 Papaverine injection, American Regent3

 30 mg/mL, 2 mL single dose vial (NDC 00517-4002-25)

 - Bedford and Sandoz have discontinued their papaverine presentations.1,2

 - American Regent has papaverine on shortage due to manufacturing delays.3

 - American Regent is the sole supplier of papaverine.3

 There are insufficient supplies for usual ordering.

 Estimated Resupply Dates

-American Regent has papaverine 30 mg/mL 10 mL vials on back order and the company cannot estimate a release date.3
+American Regent has papaverine 30 mg/mL 10 mL vials on back order and the company cannot estimate a release date.
+The 2 mL vials are available in limited supply.3

 Implications for Patient Care